quantiota/AI-Agent-Host/docker/README.md

 ### 1 Setup Environment Variables

-First, you will want to create an .env file in the docker folder with the following variables:
+Firstly, you will want to create an .env file in the docker folder with the following variables:

 ```
 DOMAIN=yourdomain.tld
 PASSWORD=yourpassword
 GRAFANA_QUESTDB_PASSWORD=quest
 QDB_PG_USER=admin
 QDB_PG_PASSWORD=quest

 ```
-Remember to replace the values of the variables with your actual passwords and usernames.
+Remember to replace the placeholders with your actual domain, passwords, and usernames.

-Second, run the command **envsubst** to substitute the values and outputs the final Nginx configuration file:
+Secondly, run the **envsubst** command to substitute the values from the **.env** file into your Nginx configuration file:

 ```
 envsubst '$DOMAIN' < /etc/nginx/conf.d/default.conf.template > /etc/nginx/conf.d/default.conf